9th8/up-to-date-real-world-haskell/24-concurrent-and-multicore-programming.md

 ## Parallel strategies and `MapReduce`

-Within the programming community, one of the most famous software systems to credit functional programming for inspiration is Google\'s MapReduce infrastructure for parallel processing of bulk data.
+Within the programming community, one of the most famous software systems to credit functional programming for inspiration is Google's MapReduce infrastructure for parallel processing of bulk data.

 We can easily construct a greatly simplified, but still useful, Haskell